J-1 Rules of Status and How to Maintain It

 STATUS:

 Permission to be in the United States for a period of time for a specific activity.
-You were given your status by the Customs and Border Protection inspector either in your passport or on your Form I-94A (the white card for those arriving by land).
-Your passport or Form I-94A should have a stamp notated "J-1 D/S".
+You were given your status by the Customs and Border Protection inspector as an electronic Form I-94.
+It should read "J-1 D/S".
 You are in the US for the purpose of international exchange and to pursue a full course of study for a specific time as long as you obey the rules.

 DS-2019: